 When Indra, king of the gods, heard some others praising the Bodhisatta he sent his charioteer Matali down to Earth with an invitation to visit heaven.
-The chariot, pulled by one thousand horses, shown in the sky as bright as the full moon and everyone knew the gods were summoning their king, who was preaching to his courtiers about righteousness and justice when the chariot came.
+The chariot, pulled by one thousand horses, shown in the sky as bright as the full moon and everyone knew that the gods were summoning their king, who was preaching to his courtiers about righteousness and justice when the chariot came.

 In the Lifetime of the Buddha